carpentries/docs.carpentries.org/source/policies/coc/coc-governance.md

 The onboarding process is determined by the Committee, and the EC will be kept informed about this process.
 New members, including the Staff and EC Liaison, are not immediately seated on the Committee and thus not included in issue resolution until after onboarding is completed.

-The current onboarding process is described in the {{"[onboarding procedure document]({}/policies/coc/coc-onboarding)".format(handbook_url)}}.
+The current onboarding process is described in the [onboarding procedure document](/policies/coc/coc-onboarding.md).
 Additionally, incident response training will be organised for the new and existing members to ensure they can confidently serve on the committee.

 ## Administration